-At the age of 28, Andy is an eight-year pro.
-A rising young heavyweight contender – ranked No. 3 by the WBO – he is a former amateur standout.
+At the age of 28, Andy is a nine-year pro.
+A heavyweight contender, he is a former amateur standout.

 In earlier interviews, Andy said, “I represent Mexicali, Baja California.
 I always trained in Mexicali since I was young.

 “I’m a fast, explosive guy, pressure.
 I try to dominate my opponent.
 When I was an amateur, everybody would say, “This kid is really slick, really fast.’
 When I came to the pros, I used that speed and it’s working pretty good.”